12 Inspiring Examples of Wooden Wall Panelling at Home

 Let’s start with the smallest room in your home!

 Often overlooked, whilst it may be little, the cloakroom deserves the same love and attention as any room your home.
 It’s likely to be the one room that your guests will use, so why not make it look really smart?
-Acupanel in Walnut was used on a single wall behind this basin and toilet, and an additional moisture-resistant finish was applied to repel any water splashes.
+WVH wood wall panels in Walnut was used on a single wall behind this basin and toilet, and an additional moisture-resistant finish was applied to repel any water splashes.

-Make your cloakroom the talking point at your dinner parties with Acupanel wood wall panelling.
+Make your cloakroom the talking point at your dinner parties with our wood wall panelling.

 Create a distinguished hallway